Ngulu Marga Yulga Uriny - Games Trail

 Background

-A game called koabangan was a finding-object game observed being played in the early 1900s by the Kokominni boys of North Queensland.
+A game called koabangan was a finding-object game observed being played in the early 1900s by the Kokomini boys of North Queensland.
 The object commonly used was a goanna claw, but other objects were also used.

 A player hides an object in a designated area and the other players attempt to find it.